 Kelly was in the 3+3 Legal Scholars program and majored in English, with minors in Pre-Law, Philosophy, and French.
-She graduated summa cum laude and received the Outstanding Graduate Award and Highest GPA Award in the English Department as well as the Outstanding Graduate Award in the Pacific Legal Scholars Program.
 She completed internships with the San Joaquin County Bar Association and the San Joaquin County Public Defender's Office.
 Kelly also had several on-campus jobs: Building Manager for the DeRosa University Center, Tutor for the Educational Resource Center, and Copy Editor for the Pacifician.
 She was a member of Pacific's Speech & Debate Team and national honor societies such as Phi Beta Kappa, Phi Kappa Phi, Order of Omega Greek Leadership, and the Pre-Law Fraternity Phi Alpha Delta.
+She graduated summa cum laude and received the Outstanding Graduate Award and Highest GPA Award in the English Department as well as the Outstanding Graduate Award in the Pacific Legal Scholars Program.

 Minhchau "Minnie" Dinh completed the 4+3 Legal Scholars Program and earned her B.A. in Environmental Studies with a minor in Sustainability.
 While at Pacific, she presented her legal research at the Sport and Recreation Law Association Conference, served as a panelist on Asian Pacific Islander community issues at the National Communication Association Conference, and delivered two PURCC (Pacific Undergraduate Research and Creativity Conference) presentations regarding biology and economics.

 During her time in the Legal Scholars Program Minhchau also participated in two fellowships.
-In the summer of 2009 she work on K-12 Education initiatives in Washington, D.C. with the Asian Pacific Islanderd civil rights organization OCA and the Southeast ASia Resource Action Center.
-In 2011, she was a Policy and Law Fellow for the Public Policy and Intrenational Affairs Fellowship (PPIA), where she took graduate courses in public policy and law for seven weeks at the Goldman School of PUblic Policy at the University of California, Berkeley.
+In the summer of 2009 she work on K-12 Education initiatives in Washington, D.C. with the Asian Pacific Islanders civil rights organization OCA and the Southeast ASia Resource Action Center.
+In 2011, she was a Policy and Law Fellow for the Public Policy and International Affairs Fellowship (PPIA), where she took graduate courses in public policy and law for seven weeks at the Goldman School of PUblic Policy at the University of California, Berkeley.
 Minhchau received the Outstanding Graduate Award for the 2012 Legal Scholars class.

-She now plans to complete her term as Program Director for the largest Vietnamese Student Conference in the nation.
-In the fall, Minhchau will begin her tenure in the Pacific Ambassador Corps Fellowship through the University of Council of Social Entrepeneurs.
-Here, Minhchau will be placed in HUe, Central Vietnam to work on public health and microfinance initiatives.
-In a few years, she intends to apply for a join JD/MPP degree in law and policy.
+Minhchau works with the Pacific Ambassador Corps Fellowship through the University of Council of Social Entrepreneurs.
+She has been in Central Vietnam working on public health and microfinance initiatives.
+In the future she intends to apply for a joint JD/MPP degree in law and policy.

 Pacific Legal Scholars on the Move

 Bryce McLaughlin was in the 3+3 Legal Scholars Program, and graduated summa cum laude in Music Management.
 He was the first student recipient of a Pacific Innovation Grant Fund, and participated in several independent research projects, such as the Artist Rights Workshop and the Music Business Guidance and Assessment Program.
 His research has been published by the Berkelee College of Music's The Music Business Journal, and he presented his research at the Phi Alpha Theta History Conference.
 He is the founder and CEO of Key Man Group, a non-profit corporation that helps musicians around the world become successful in today's music business.
 Bryce is a current student in Pacific's MBA program.

-Freshman Kyle Sasai Delivers Hope to Local Students
+Kyle Sasai Delivers Hope to Local Students

 Kyle credits much of the success of his HopeStreet project to the support he received from the Pacific Legal Scholars Program, particularly from his advisor, Dr. Dylan Zorea, and the program Director, Dr. Cynthia Ostberg.
-Kyle stated, "The Legal Scholars Program has not only enhanced my legal knowledge, but also has set a foundation for law school, which helps in the classes I am taking now.
+Kyle stated: "The Legal Scholars Program has not only enhanced my legal knowledge, but also has set a foundation for law school, which helps in the classes I am taking now.
 I have learned valuable legal writing skills that have been useful in internships.
 In addition, I have received insight by being exposed to the law through events and visiting law firms."